He shall die without instruction; and in the greatness of his folly he shall go astray.

 What happens to men who play with whores?
 They will be punished and die in shame.
 There are good and bad ways to die, but ending a life of fornication is one of the worst.

-Chapter five warns about whores – women having sex outside marriage (Pr 5:1-14).
-Solomon sought to save his son from the sins of fornication and adultery.
-Wisdom’s cure is to rejoice in the body and lovemaking of your wife (Pr 5:15-19).
-For the Lord sees and judges sexual sins (Pr 5:20-21), and sexual addiction will destroy fools (Pr 5:22).
+Chapter five of Proverbs warns about whores – women having sex outside marriage (Pr 5:1-14).
+Solomon wanted to save his son from fornication and adultery.
+Wisdom’s cure is to rejoice in the body and lovemaking of your own wife (Pr 5:15-19), for God sees and judges sexual sins (Pr 5:20-21), and sexual addiction will destroy fools (Pr 5:22).

 The man here was instructed (Pr 5:12-14).
 He was taught often and well by parents and pastors to abstain from fornication (I Thess 4:3-8).
 He chose the life of a hypocrite by attending church but allowing himself to participate in fornication.
 At the end, when this horrible sin has killed his soul and ruined his life, he will die without benefiting from the instruction he had been given.
 He rejected the good advice and destroyed himself by sex.